A Comprehensive Guide to Chime’s Neobank Services and Offerings

 How to Bank Through Chime

-Opening a Chime account is simple – just visit their website or download the mobile app, provide basic personal information, and set up an online account.
+Opening a Chime account is simple – visit their website or download the mobile app, provide basic personal information, and set up an online account.
 There is no credit check required.
-Account holders must be at least 18 years old and a U.S. citizens or permanent residents.
+Account holders must be at least 18 years old and U.S. citizens or permanent residents.

 Who Shouldn’t Use Chime?